(Updated March 2023)

-But really, whether you end up with a men’s suit that bedazzles or a suit with flies so high it’s impossible to pee, what the heck?
-Getting clothes tailored in Hoi An is fun.
+Though really, whether you end up with a men’s suit that bedazzles or a men’s suit with flies so high it’s impossible to pee, what the heck?
+Getting an outfit tailor-made in Hoi An is not only cheap, it is one of the best things you can do.
 It’s something we recommend.
-Where else in the world can you get a custom-made suit for 100 USD?
+Where else in the world can you get a bespoke suit in beautiful fabric for 100 USD or a custom-made fitted dress for 35 USD?

 And then you have Trip Advisor reviews.
 Sadly, this once wonderful site is no longer the king of recommendations it once was.
 Whether it be false reviews, coerced reviews or simply off their head reviews, nowadays, Trip Advisor’s online reviews don’t necessarily point you in the right direction.

 It’s a great marketing ploy.
-But, as a manager once confided, ‘the tailoring is all the same, we just look better; we often have to outsource our garments anyway because we get so much demand’.
+But, as a manager once confided, ‘the tailoring is all the same, we just look better.
+We often outsource our garments anyway because we get so much demand’.

-So, should you bother going to one of these expensive tailors?
+So, should you bother getting tailored clothes in one of these expensive, opulent, luxury tailors?

 If you choose a mid-priced tailor located in Hoi An Old Town, you may find yourself paying a little bit more than at others further out.
 Rents in Hoi An Old Town are very high and high overheads of course inflate prices.